-- As datAcron partners address their research objectives, driven by the use cases and scenarios already detailed in D5.1 and D6.1, in the Maritime and Aviation domains respectively, they have already concluded on data sources that complement the set of sources identified in the first version of the DMP.
-IN addition to that, deliverables D5.4 and D6.4, with their interim versions D5.2 and D6.2, provide the precise definition of the datasets used, including results of datasets quality assessments, as well as data curation techniques to guarantee continuous data consistency and availability.
-As such, these four deliverables are connected to this deliverable and descriptions of datasets have been excerpted from them in providing succinct information on datasets in this final version of the DMP. - As WPs 1,2,3 aim to produce advanced data management components for integrating and managing data from heterogeneous and disparate data sources, as well as providing trajectories and events detected/predicted/forecasted.
+- As detaction partners address their research objectives, driven by the use cases and scenarios already detailed in D5.1 and D6.1, in the Maritime and Aviation domains respectively, they have already concluded on data sources that complement the set of sources identified in the first version of the DMP.
+These sources are mentioned in this version of the DMP.
+This deliverable is written concurrently with deliverables D5.4 and D6.4, which, with their interim versions D5.2 and D6.2, provide the precise definition of the datasets used, including results of datasets quality assessments, as well as data curation techniques to guarantee continuous data consistency and availability.
+As such, these four deliverables are connected to this deliverable and descriptions of datasets have been excerpted from them in providing succinct information on datasets in this 2nd version of the DMP. - As WPs 1,2,3 aim to produce advanced data management components for integrating and managing data from heterogeneous and disparate data sources, as well as providing trajectories and events detected/predicted/forecasted.
 These components are considered as constituents of the overall data management plan.
-Thus, they are incorporated into the data management plan, positioning them appropriately into the datAcron data value chain. - Data sources provided from datAcron partners or from third parties, satisfy specific properties and are subject to constraints and limitations for access and exploitation and should be used with respect to specific ethical, IPR and legal restrictions.
-Such restrictions have been specified in the datAcron Consortium Agreement signed by partners and have been be refined/revisited for particular subsets of data throughout the project. - detAcron aims to the development of research components for advanced analytics and prediction / forecasting of trajectories and events.
-These, in conjunction to the data management components developed are rigorously tested, and results can be disseminated using specific datasets, which are agreed among datAcron partners. datAcron has a specific policy for making any of these datasets and computed results available to the research community via a specific widely-used repository.
+Thus, they are incorporated into the data management plan, positioning them appropriately into the data value chain. - Data sources provided from datAcron partners or from third parties, satisfy specific properties and are subject to constraints and limitations for access and exploitation and should be used with respect to specific ethical, IPR and legal restrictions.
+Such restrictions have been specified in the datAcron Consortium Agreement signed by partners and may be refined/revisited for particular subsets of data throughout the project.

-• All data sources being used, datasets, and research results being produced and archived, are described in a specific way according to a metadata schema, specified in this document.
+- datAcron aims to the development of research components for advanced analytics and prediction / forecasting of trajectories and events.
+These, in conjunction to the data management components developed are rigorously tested, and results can be disseminated using specific datasets, which are agreed among datAcron partners. datAcron has a specific policy for making any of these datasets and computed results available to the research community via a specific widely-used repository. - All data sources being used, datasets, and research results being produced and archived, are described in a specific way according to a metadata schema, specified in this document.

-Therefore datAcron DMP takes into account three important issues, distinguishing different needs of data management: (a) Preparation and curation of data sources by maritime and aviation data providers, (b) Data acquisition, integration and provision of data via components integrated in the datAcron integrated system prototype, and (c) orthogonally to (a) and (b), preparation of specific datasets, as well as archiving created results, to be used for validation, reuse and dissemination of datAcron research results, also according to GA articles 29.2 "Open access to scientific publications" and 29.3 "Open access to research data".
+Therefore datacron DMP takes into account three important issues, distinguishing different needs of data management: (a) Preparation and curation of data sources by maritime and aviation data providers, (b) Data acquisition, integration and provision of data via components integrated in the datacron integrated system prototype, and (c) orthogonally to (a) and (b), preparation of specific datasets, as well as archiving created results, to be used for validation, reuse and dissemination of datacron research results, also according to GA articles 29.2 "Open access to scientific publications" and 29.3 "Open access to research data".

-Therefore, DMP has been refined by taking into account the data management techniques and the datAcron infrastructure developed, the data sources and datasets to be used and provided, with the consent of all partners.
+Therefore, DMP has been refined by taking into account the data management techniques and the datacron infrastructure developed, the data sources and datasets to be used and provided, with the consent of all partners.